Mindful Listening: Learn to Communicate Without Words With Your Loved Ones

 BY DANIEL C. POTTS MD, FAAN

-Note: This story will appears in the book by Marie Marley, PhD, and Daniel C. Potts, MD, FAAN, entitled “Finding Joy in Alzheimer’s: New Hope for Caregivers.”
+Note: This story appears in the book by Marie Marley, PhD, and Daniel C. Potts, MD, FAAN, entitled “Finding Joy in Alzheimer’s: New Hope for Caregivers.”

 “The deepest level of communication is not communication, but communion.
 It is wordless—My dear, we are already one.” ~Thomas Merton